TPitchers/Swift101/README.md

 As previously mentioned, functions can be passed as arguments to other functions.
 A common way this is used is as a completion handler for an asynchronous task.
 A common example is networkings code.

 Assume we have a function that logs in a user.
 It takes a username, password and a completion handler with a bool for success and an optional string error message for when the bool is false.
-This functions signiture would be the following:
+This functions signature would be the following:

 ``` Swift
 func loginUser(withUsername: String, password: String, completion: (Bool, String?) -> ())